-- Article 74 (1) If a miscalculation, clerical error, or any other similar mistake that is clearly an error has been made in a disposition that fixes the amount under the provisions of Article 71, paragraph (1), Article 72 or paragraph (1) of the preceding Article, the court clerk, upon petition or sua sponte, may correct the disposition at any time. - (2) The provisions of Article 71, paragraphs (4) to (6) and paragraph (8) apply mutatis mutandis to a disposition for a correction under the provisions of the preceding paragraph and any objection thereto. - (3) Once a lawful objection is raised against a disposition that fixes the amount prescribed in paragraph (1), an objection may not be raised under the preceding paragraph.
+Article 74 (1) If a miscalculation, clerical error, or any other similar mistake that is clearly an error has been made in a disposition that fixes the amount under the provisions of Article 71, paragraph (1), Article 72 or paragraph (1) of the preceding Article, the court clerk, upon petition or sua sponte, may correct the disposition at any time.

+- (2) The provisions of Article 71, paragraphs (4) through (6) and paragraph (8) apply mutatis mutandis to a corrective action under the provisions of the preceding paragraph and to the filing of any objection to it. - (3) If a lawful objection is filed against a disposition that fixes the amount prescribed in paragraph (1), the objection under the preceding paragraph may not be filed.